- This post contains affiliate links. Read more here.

 Cooked Food, or a Raw Deal?

 There is quite a bit of debate over raw meat for dogs, with the potential for contamination and fears of salmonella and more.
-It’s also true that dog’s stomachs are built for raw food better than humans, and some argue that safely prepared raw meat is better.
+It’s also true that a dog’s stomachs are built for raw food better than humans, and some argue that safely prepared raw meat is better.
 If you’re just getting started, it might be better to err on the side of cooked caution, but for a look at both options, check out these recipes for both viewpoints.

 IB Pet offers a tutorial on a raw recipe in their video: